 Hello – You can learn this ahead of time without strife!

-In the Money Tips for Buying a House workshop, we go through a whole worksheet so you can get REALLY clear on what your expenses might be.
-The sessions this Fall are only $35 — that is like 1% of what you’ll save by learning this stuff from my hard-won experience ahead of time, so RSVP and see ya there?
+In the Money Tips for Buying a House workshop, we go through a whole worksheet so you can get REALLY clear on what your buying AND month-to-month expenses might be, because a few things can surprise you (ahem: maintenance).

 FINANCING: MORTGAGE 101

 Some of you will buy in cash, and you all can skip this section unless you’re curious about the pain inflicted on the rest of us.
 With an all-cash purchase, you can skip many steps: mortgage shopping, pre-approval, paperwork, appraisal … if you’re getting a mortgage, get ready for your examination (gloves snap).

 Getting a mortgage is how most people get homes, since most of us just don’t have that much cash lying around.
 When you have a mortgage, you own a percentage of the place, and the bank owns the rest.
 If you don’t pay the mortgage, the bank can eventually take it back (foreclosure) and try to sell it to recoup their loan, and you get nothing.
 Because this is heinous all around, banks tend to have programs to help homeowners who are falling behind on payments, and even certain types of bankruptcy let you keep your primary residence (and keep paying on it).